 Here is a set of three by Simply Natural Decor that looks stunning as wall art.

-All of my own items, that I shared, plus many more industrial and vintage items can be found at my store, The Rustic Attic.
-You can also find items at antique stores, flea markets, garage sales, Craig’s list, and……make sure to check your grandpa’s barn!
+Pitch fork wall art by Simply Natural Decor.
+You can find items at antique stores, flea markets, garage sales, Craig’s list, and……make sure to check your grandpa’s barn!